Pankaj8821/flask-app-deployment/README.md

 ![Image Description](https://github.com/Pankaj8821/flask-app-deployment/blob/main/flaskapp.png)

-# This project demonstrates how to deploy Flask app using Terraform, Amazon EKS, and the AWS ALB Ingress Controller.
+# This project demonstrates how to deploy Flask app using Terraform, Amazon EKS, and the AWS Application load balancer.
 The infrastructure is fully provisioned using Terraform, including components like VPC, EKS Cluster, ALB, S3 Bucket.

 We have created a CI/CD pipeline using GitHub Actions, which utilizes AWS and Docker Hub secrets for secure deployments.